Listen to this Article

-Processed sugar is arguably one of the top contributors to modern disease.
-When you eat too much sugar on a regular basis…
+Eating too much processed sugar on a regular basis is arguably one of the top contributors to modern disease.

 The list goes on and on.
 But the main point here is to convince you sugar is a real health concern.
 If you want to feel healthier and avoid disease down the road, do yourself a favor and reduce your sugar intake.
 A great first step is to avoid energy drinks altogether.

 Another issue with energy drinks is they contain high levels of caffeine.
 Energy drinks can contain upwards of 500 mg of caffeine—which equals out to about 4-5 cups of coffee.